dont-ask-why/Picoximeter/README.md

 <img src="./Images/use.jpg" alt="Pulseoximeter with app in use." width="400"/>

+## Disclaimer
+This is not a medical device but created for research and development only.
+The software and schematics are provided AS IS, without warranty or liability for any damages caused by use.

 ## Device
 ### Hardware
 The pulse oximeter is based on a 3D printer case with a TinyPico, MAX30100 (Purple PCB), 128x64px OLED Screen, a sliding switch, a 220mAh battery and a spring from a pen.
 A different microcontroller with the same form factor could work as well i.e. an Adafruit ItsyBitsy though I have not tried that.
 This might compromise BLE functionally.